blemke/FCND-Motion_Planning/README.md

 You should see the quad fly a jerky path of waypoints to the northeast for about 10 m then land.
 What's going on here?
 Your first task in this project is to explain what's different about `motion_planning.py` from the `backyard_flyer_solution.py` script, and how the functions provided in `planning_utils.py` work.

-### Step 7: Write your planner
+### Overview of planner

-Your planning algorithm is going to look something like the following:
+The planning algorithm is looks something like the following:

 - Load the 2.5D map in the `colliders.csv` file describing the environment.
 - Discretize the environment into a grid or graph representation.